Weyerbacher’s 2020 Homebrew Contest

 1. How do I enter?

-(a) Log on to weyerbachertaproom.com/homebrew-contest and follow the on-screen entry instructions to complete the electronic entry form.
-For complete instructions on filling out the entry form, see Part II.
+(a) Scroll down to the contestant application form and follow the entry instructions to complete the electronic entry form.
+For complete instructions on filling out the form, see Part II.

-(b) Entrants who complete the electronic entry form will receive a detailed email with instructions and Bottle Identification Forms.
+(b) Entrants who complete the form will receive a detailed email with instructions and Identification Forms.

 2. Which category do I enter?